Transformational Geometry for Teachers: A guide to the materials on this page.

 - Transformational Proof in High School Geometry (updated: March 2018)

 - This document is a logically coherent presentation of a substantial portion of a high school geometry course, based on geometric transformations.
 It incorporates and extends the ideas we introduced in "Triangle Congruence and Similarity" above.

 The Glide Reflection

 The glide reflection is an isometry that is missing from the Common Core.
 It is worth knowing about for two main reasons.
-The first is that it is one of only four types of transformations that connect any two congruent figures in the plane (see below).
-The second is that it is needed in the study of symmetry.
+One is that it is one of only four types of transformations that connect any two congruent figures in the plane (see below).
+The other is that it is needed in the study of symmetry.
 Read an introduction to the glide reflection here.

 Only Four Kinds of Isometries

 Epic proof that any isometry of the plane is one of these four: reflection, translation, rotation, or glide reflection, with interactive figures.